 2. Just assume you’re being watched

 It’s so convenient, being able to connect to free public Wi-Fi when you’re away from home or the office, right?
 Sure, but it’s also risky.
-When you’re on public Wi-Fi, a good rule of thumb is always assume your online activity is being watched.
+When you’re on public Wi-Fi, a good rule of thumb is to always assume your online activity is being watched.
 Again, this is why a VPN is essential for your computer – and so is antivirus software.
 That goes for your smartphone and tablet, too.

 Without any protection, jumping on free Wi-Fi can expose your online activity, or worse.
 Information can be taken from your device, while malware can be added.